discordjs/guide/guide/command-handling/README.md

 First, fetch the command in the Collection with that name and assign it to the variable `command`.
 If the command doesn't exist, it will return `undefined` and you exit early with `return`.
 If it does exist, call the command's `.execute()` method, and pass in your `interaction` variable as its argument.
 In case something goes wrong, log the error and report back to the member to let them know.

 And that's it!
-Whenever you want to add a new command, you [register a command](/interactions/registering-slash-commands.md), make a new file in your `commands` directory, name it with what you did for the Slash Command, and then do what you did for the other commands.
+Whenever you want to add a new command, you [register a command](/interactions/registering-slash-commands.md), make a new file in your `commands` directory, name it the same as the slash command, and then do what you did for the other commands.

 ::: tip
 Please head to the interactions section to learn how to [register your slash commands](/interactions/registering-slash-commands.md).